St Stephen's Church, Norwich: Furnishings

-The church has an organ dating from 1869 which was installed by T. C. Lewis, but which has had several restorations by Hill, Norman and Beard.
+In 1808 the church gained an organ, though this was moved to Cawston in 1880 and remains there today.
+A monument to Elizabeth Coppin, unusually made of coade, is in the south aisle.
+Other furnishings are from the 1859 Phipson refitting.
+The church now has an organ dating from 1869 which was installed by T. C. Lewis, but which has had several restorations by Hill, Norman and Beard.
 A specification of the organ can be found on the National Pipe Organ Register.
+In 1894, a reredos was installed consisting of a painting on zinc panels by Lucy Bignold that contains the Ten Commandments, the Creed, and the Lord's Prayer; it is old-fashioned for its date of creation.